Machado, Padres beat Cubs 5-4 in Clevinger's return – KION546

 Melvin announced before the game that he’ll have surgery Wednesday.
 He said he doesn’t think he has cancer, “but they won’t know until they get in there.”
 Melvin, hired away from Oakland on Nov.
 1, said he expects to miss at least a week’s worth of games.
 Bench coach Ryan Christenson will serve as interim manager.

+“It really makes you appreciate where you are, what you’re doing right now,” Clevinger said.
+“There’s a lot of things bigger than this game.
+We’re all here supporting Bob and we wish him the best tomorrow.”

-Closer Taylor Rogers allowed Ian Happ’s RBI single with two outs in the ninth and loaded the bases before pinch-hitter Frank Schwindel sent a long drive to left field that Jurickson Profar caught at the wall.
-It was Rogers’ 12th save in 13 chances.
+Rogers allowed Ian Happ’s RBI single with two outs in the ninth and loaded the bases before Profar caught Schwindel’s drive.

 Machado and Eric Hosmer have been carrying San Diego’s often-anemic offense all season and they came up big in the sixth.
 Machado doubled down the left field line off Chris Martin with two outs to bring in Jake Cronenworth with the go-ahead run.
 Hosmer then singled in Jurickson Profar, who had singled in front of Machado.